dotoryeee/Proj-1/README.md

 ### Summary
 + DEV on Docker Container
 + CICD pipeline with Travis CI
-+ Run Server on AWS Beanstalk with Terraform
++ Run Server on AWS EC2 built by Terraform
 ### Features
 + Deploy all AWS infra requirements with Terraform
 + Employee will submit resume on this system